jcollard/ChessAppDevlog/README.md

 }
 ```

-#### Rook, Bishop, and Queen
+### Rook, Bishop, and Queen

-The Rook, Bishop, and Queen all shared some commonalities.
-Specifically that the
+The Rook, Bishop, and Queen shared some amount of logic so I've lumped them together here.

-piece can move a long distance across the board as long as there are no pieces
+More specifically, these pieces can move many spaces on the board orthogonally
-along that path.
-To help with this, I created a helper method `IsPathClear`
+or diagonally as long as they don't "jump" over another piece.
+To help with
-which takes in two positions that are either orthogonal or diagonal to each
+this, I wrote a helper method `IsPathClear` which takes in two positions and
-other and returns `true` if the path is in fact clear.
+checks if the path between them is empty.

 Additionally, I wrote two more helpers `IsDiagonal` and `IsOrthogonal` which
 determine if two positions are diagonal or orthogonal to each other.